raganwald/raganwald.github.com/index.md

 ### I foster collaboration

-<p class="quotation last">“Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.”</p>
+<p class="quotation last">“Extraordinary communication skills...
+Able to mentor and coach other engineers and make those less experienced comfortable and build their confidence (empowerment) at the same time.
+Reg's communication skills transcended engineering to other parts of the businesses (Product and Executive leadership).
+And, it is natural leadership...
+Not forced in any way.
+He talks to, and gets respect from, the Interns to the C-Level.”</p>
-<p class="quotation author">Michael Cucci: Investor, Startup Advisor, ex-VP of Product and Marketing, PagerDuty</p>
+<p class="quotation author">Richard Hartshorne: Senior Talent Partner, PagerDuty</p>

 At PagerDuty, in addition to the [product](#i-ship-products) and [engineering growth](#i-lead-engineering-growth) outcomes above, I also collaborated across group and functional lines: